Policies and Procedures

 Housing and roommate assignments are made for new students by the Housing Office.
 Efforts are made to assign roommates who have mutually requested each other on their housing contracts.
-Housing assignments are made without regard to race, color, religion, creed, sexual orientation, national origin, ancestry or disability (refer to Augustana College’s notice of nondiscrimination).
+Housing assignments are made without regard to race, color, religion, creed, sexual orientation, national origin, ancestry or disability (refer to Augustana University’s notice of nondiscrimination).
 If an applicant for housing fails to occupy the assigned accommodation on or before the second day of classes without having given the Housing Office notice, the space may be assigned to another student.
 In the event the applicant arrives later than the said date, other space will be assigned as available.
-A student who is required to live in college housing but fails to occupy the room, apartment, or house will be charged the cost for room and board.
+A student who is required to live in University housing but fails to occupy the room, apartment, or house will be charged the cost for room and board.

 Room and roommate assignments cannot be changed without approval of the Hall Director or designated Residence Life staff.

-The College reserves the right to change a room assignment and/or assess additional charges for single room occupancy when a double room is occupied by only one student.
+The University reserves the right to change a room assignment and/or assess additional charges for single room occupancy when a double room is occupied by only one student.
 When a student becomes a single occupant of a double room, he/she shall have the following options: (1) find a roommate, (2) move into a different room with a single occupant, thereby making it a double occupancy, (3) pay for a single room.